noahbenson/vss2024/program.md

 will be made available to the public.

-**Tutorials for the course will be made public in the [accompanying GitHub repository]({{side.githuburl}}).** See the README file there for information on running them either using the workshop's compute environment or on your own.
+**Tutorials for the course will be made public in the [accompanying GitHub repository]({{ site.githuburl }}).** See the README file there for information on running them either using the workshop's compute environment or on your own.
 Lecture recordings will also be posted here.

 ## Presentations